plenigo/plenigo.github.io/pages/sdks/php/includes/voucher_campaigns.md

 ### Use case

 Use case for implementing 'Buying' a free product.
-The only thing you have to do is creating a product in the plenigo backend.
+The only thing you have to do is creating a product in the Frisbii Media Backend.
 Then you have to replace the company id(e.g.23NuCmdPoiRRkQiCqP9Q), the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj), the product id(e.g. aitnVIz1503443609941), the voucherCode (R7R2-ZLJX-LDKD) and the customer (YDZKV7DPBH0Z).
 This example assumes you are running in test mode.

 #### Server logic